kadiliissaar/DeePhase/README.md

-# DeePhase
+# DeePhase v1 (Academic use only)

-DeePhase predicts the propensity of proteins to undergo homotypic liquid-liquid phase separation (LLPS).
+DeePhase v1 predicts the propensity of proteins to undergo homotypic liquid-liquid phase separation (LLPS).

 The repository includes the code associated with the paper "Learning the molecular grammar of protein condensates from sequence determinants and embeddings" (Saar et al. 2021, PNAS).